Q: How beneficial are educational programs?

 Q: What is the application process?

 A: It is quite simple.
-Individuals who are interested in parenting programs, such as Guiding Good Choices and Strengthening Families, can call our office directly to sign up for classes.
+Individuals who are interested in parenting programs or counseling can call our office directly to sign up for classes.

 Organizations interested in partnering with WQPS can call us to discuss the details of bringing prevention programming to your organization and send in a requisition form with more information.